 Mattresses are marked down for major holidays.
 There are two times a year when mattresses go on sale for deep discounts.
 Memorial Day Weekend and Labor Day Weekend have been proven as the best time to purchase a new mattress.

 Garden centers and Nurseries will be stocking up on fall and holiday plants, so expect to see sales on summer plants, trees, and shrubs.
 September is the perfect time to pick up perennials with cooler temperatures just around the corner.
 Lowe’s and Home Depot will both have discounted plants starting Labor Day Weekend.

 Look for deals on in-season produce such as corn, peaches, plums, nectarines, peppers, green beans, lettuce, and tomatoes.
 Fall produce also starts to arrive in grocery stores in September.
 Check prices on apples, berries, beets, cauliflower, pears, squash, mushrooms, sweet potatoes, and spinach.
 This is a great time of year to support your local produce stands and Farmer’s markets, buy local and you will know where your fruits and veggies are coming from.

 Summer Gear –

-Sales on lawnmowers, patio furniture, yard decor, grills, and other summer gear will heat up in September especially for Labor Day Weekend.
-Sales on summer goods will continue into October.
+Sales on lawnmowers, patio furniture, yard decor, grills, and other summer gear will heat up in September, especially for Labor Day Weekend.
+Sales of summer goods will continue into October.
 Retailers will be discounting summer items to make room for fall and winter items.
 The most competitive prices will be had at Amazon, Lowe’s, Walmart, Home Depot, and Target.

 Early fall is harvest time which makes it the best time to find good deals on wine.
 Fall is also one of the safest times to have wine shipped due to the temperatures being cooler.